 shop over the fire spice lines

-Next, once the grill is heated up, place a cast iron skillet over the high-heat side.
+First, preheat it to medium-high heat, aiming for around 350 degrees F. Once that grill temperature is reached, place a cast iron skillet directly over the high-heat side.
 Toss in your minced garlic and let it sizzle and brown for about 2 minutes.
-Then comes the fun.
-Deglaze the skillet with Pendleton Rye Whisky and let it simmer for another 2 minutes.

 The Whisky Chipotle Glaze gets thick and sticky

 Next, it’s time to add the rest of the ingredients for the sweet and spicy whiskey glaze.
 Let everything simmer away over the flames until it thickens up, usually about 4-5 minutes.
-Keep an eye on it, stir it often, and if it starts bubbling too high, just pull the skillet off the flames for a bit.
+Definitely keep an eye on it, stir it often, and if it starts bubbling too high, just pull the skillet off the flames for a bit.
 Once it’s nice and thick, let it cool down for a few minutes to room temperature.

 Glazing the salmon is a great way to add more flavor to the dish.
-If this specific glaze isn’t doing it for ya, check out the glazes I use in my Bourbon Bacon Pecan Salmon, Teriyaki Salmon or Honey Mustard and Chili Baked Salmon for other options.
+If this specific glaze isn’t doing it for ya, check out the glazes I use in my Bourbon Bacon Pecan Salmon, Teriyaki Salmon, or Honey Mustard and Chili Baked Salmon for other options.

 Salmon

 While the glaze is cooling off, let’s prep the surface of the salmon.
-With the skin side down, generously season the top of the salmon with the BBQ Rub and set it aside.
+With the skin side down, generously season the top of the salmon with the BBQ Rub and then set it aside.

 The top of the salmon is covered with the spicy whiskey glaze